ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * Multi-Vendor Embedded Systems: Additional coordination would be needed for devices that themselves comprise hardware and software from multiple vendors, integrated by the end user.
+Although out of scope for this document, these issues are accommodated in {{I-D.ietf-rats-architecture}}.

 * Processor Sleep Modes: Network equipment typically does not "sleep", so sleep and hibernate modes are not considered.
 Although out of scope